rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 1. Don't mandate configured or dynamic subscriptions, allow implementations to implement one or both of them.
 (Decided 21 Feb 25)

-1. Dynamic susbcriptions to require the encoding to be specified.
+1. Dynamic susbcriptions require the encoding to be specified.
 (Decided 21 Feb 25)

 1. DSCP settings are only specified under the receiver (for configured subscriptions) (Decided 21 Feb 25)